WycliffeAssociates/bible_getter/README.md

 `pip install beautifulsoup4`

-3. Install Html5Lib by entering the following command:
+3. Install LXML parsing library by entering the following command:

-`pip install html5lib`
+`pip install lxml`

 # How to use